Rafsun4/health-tek/README.md

 When a transaction happens on the system, data from the previous block is copied to a new block along with the new data encrypted, and the transaction is then verified by validators, or miners, in the network.
 Once a transaction has been confirmed, a new block is created and given as a reward to the miner(s) that verified the data in the block.
 They are then free to use, hold, or sell the new Bitcoin.
 Each user has a copy of the ledger as a result, and sophisticated algorithms are used to encrypt the data contained in the blocks.
 Blockchain enables each of these procedures.
 As a result, we can now define a blockchain as a set of connected records that are highly resistant to alteration and encrypted for security.

-## How Blockchains’ security can gain trust in healthcare
+## How Blockchains’ Security Can Gain Trust in Healthcare

 We see security breaches every year, and that leads to costing healthcare companies millions or even billions of dollars.
 The biggest problems in population health management to date have involved data sharing, privacy, and interoperability.
 For this problem, blockchain technology is dependable.
 This technology enhances security, data exchange, interoperability, integrity, real-time updating, and access when appropriately used.
 Data security is another major concern, especially in the context of wearable technology and personalized medicine.
 Since patients and medical personnel require straightforward, secure methods of data collection, transmission, and consultation via networks without security concerns, blockchain technology is used to address these issues.